Brian Faulkner: Ministerial office

 In 1959, he became Minister of Home Affairs and his handling of security for most of the Irish Republican Army's Border Campaign of 1956–62 bolstered his reputation in the eyes of the right wing of Ulster unionism.

-When Terence O'Neill became Prime Minister in 1963 he appointed Faulkner, his chief rival for the job, as Minister of Commerce.
+When Terence O'Neill became prime minister in 1963 he appointed Faulkner, his chief rival for the job, as Minister of Commerce.
 Faulkner resigned in 1969 over the technicalities of how and when to bring in the local government reforms which the British Labour government was pushing for.
-This was a factor in the resignation of Terence O'Neill, who resigned as Prime Minister in the aftermath of his failure to achieve a good enough result in the 1969 Northern Ireland general election.
+This was a factor in the resignation of Terence O'Neill, who resigned as prime minister in the aftermath of his failure to achieve a good enough result in the 1969 Northern Ireland general election.

 In the ensuing leadership contest, Faulkner lost out again when O'Neill gave his casting vote to his cousin, James Chichester-Clark.
 In 1970, Faulkner became the Father of the House.

 Faulkner came back into government as Minister of Development under Chichester-Clark and in a sharp turn-around, began the implementation of the political reforms that were the main cause of his resignation from O'Neill's cabinet.

 Chichester-Clark himself resigned in 1971; the political and security situation and the more intensive British interest proving difficult.

-Prime Minister
+Prime minister

 Promising beginnings

-Faulkner was elected leader of the Ulster Unionist Party and Prime Minister.
+In March 1971 Faulkner was elected leader of the Ulster Unionist Party and thus became prime minister.
 In his initial innovative approach to government, he gave a non-unionist, David Bleakley, a former Northern Ireland Labour Party MP, a position in his cabinet as Minister for Community Relations.
 In June 1971, he proposed three new powerful committees at Stormont which would give the opposition salaried chairmanships of two of them.